mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 As the last part of this tutorial, we are going to build a docker image for our project and publish it to docker hub by using circleci.

-To create docker image for a sbt project, we are going to use `SBT Native Packager` plugin.
+To create a docker image for an sbt project, we are going to use `SBT Native Packager` plugin.
 To activate the plugin for your project, simply add the following line to `plugins.sbt` file.